barbell-math/util/generators/structDefaultInit/README.md

 false to not add one
 1. getter (bool) (required): true to make a getter function for this field, false to not add one
-1. import (string) (optional): a import to include in the generated code file.
+1. import (string) (optional): a space separated list of imports to include in the generated code file.
 This is useful when the default value is derived from a value in an external package.
-This value is treated as a string, though quotes will be added to the value to match the standard import syntax.
+Every import will be automatically wrapped in quotes.

-Given the example used throughout this file, with the information from the inline arguments and the struct tags the following code will be generated:
+given the example used throughout this file, with the information from the inline arguments and the struct tags the following code will be generated:

 ```